cloudify-cosmo/docs.getcloudify.org/content/bestpractices/vnfguide.md

 Note that, depending on your user privileges, you may need to prefix the above command with ‘sudo’.
 If port 80 is unavailable on your host, start the manager with something like ‘-p 8080:80’ rather than ‘-p 80:80’, to make the manager available on a different port.

- To access the Cloudify manager console, go to http://127.0.0.1 (or http://127.0.0.1:<your port>’)  in your browser.
+ To access the Cloudify manager console, go to http://127.0.0.1 (or http://127.0.0.1:<port>)  in your browser.
 In the login page, type ‘admin’ for both the login and the password.

 Activate your manager by applying your Cloudify license [This step is required for Cloudify Premium version 4.6 or later].
 The license can be applied via the Cloudify manager console or via the command line.
 See the Cloudify wiki for instructions: https://docs.cloudify.co/4.6/install_maintain/installation/manager-license/.

-To verify server health from the command line, run cfy exec -it cfy_manager_local cfy status.
+To verify server health from the command line, run `docker exec -it cfy_manager_local cfy status`.
 This should produce the following output (as of version 4.5.5):

 ![Manager services]( /images/bestpractices/vnf/image14.png )

 ### Plugin Installation